 Q: What is student life like in Madrid and Rome?

 A: The biggest difference is that there is no “campus.”
 Rather, the cities become your campus.
 This creates an opportunity to enrich your experience by living and learning the lifestyle of the local culture.
 Living in a centuries-old city in Europe is generally a memorable experience for visitors, but the beauty and history come with a small price.
-Utilities may be less reliable, travel time between your home and the Study Center may be much longer than you are used to, and public transportation may not always be reliable.
+Apartment utilities may be less reliable, travel time between your home and the Study Center may be much longer than you are used to, and public transportation may not always be reliable.